top of page

 Blog

-• 4 min read
+• 3 min read

 Start With Your Own Goals (not anyone else’s)

 Before the Christmas chaos begins, it’s worth pausing and thinking about your priorities.
 There’s no “right” answer — just what matters most to you.
+Your goals might include things like:

 • Avoiding symptoms that certain foods trigger

-• Feeling energised rather than lethargic
+• Feeling energized rather than lethargic

 • Keeping weight stable